 Martinez has made it clear from day one that he intended to listen and to work with his political adversaries.
 "Compromise is not a bad word," he said recently.

 Oh, but it is, to certain players.
 There's a phenomenon in reporting called "let's you and him fight."
 Conflict and controversy make good copy.
 Compromise doesn't.
 Political junkies aren't happy unless they smell blood.
 Don't underestimate this primitive desire.
-We've outlawed cockfighting and dog fights, but there's always Santa Fe.

 The governor's willingness to compromise, in the minds of Monahan and the far left, is a political ploy that shouldn't be trusted.
 Some of us have been wishing aloud that the governor would unclench her fists and give compromise a chance.
 Now that she has, the tea-leaf readers find dark motives: a cynical makeover as she begins her re-election campaign, with the spineless Dem leadership in fawning cooperation.